blobcode/cobalt/README.md

 ## getting started

 to get up and running, just install and run `cobalt -c <path to config file>`.
-Please note that cobalt will need to be placed behind ssl termination.
+Please note that cobalt will need to be placed behind ssl termination, as it works with http only.

 ## config